 — PlayStation (@PlayStation) October 8, 2019

 Sony has confirmed that the PlayStation 5 will launch “in time for Holiday 2020.”
 This is a bit vague, but we can guess when it will become available based on trends from the past systems.

 The PlayStation 4 launched on November 15, 2013 in North America, and the PS4 Pro came out on November 10, 2016.
 Meanwhile, the PlayStation 3 first became available on November 17, 2006.

 Therefore, it’s a good guess to say the PS5 should launch sometime in November 2020.
 This allows the console time to generate some excitement and build a library of games before the all-important holiday season.

-A console’s controller affects how you interact with everything in the game, so new features within it are always exciting.
-Sony has mentioned that it wants to “deepen the feeling of immersion when you play games,” and the new controllers reflect this.
+A console’s controller affects how you interact with everything in a game, so new controller features are always exciting.
+Sony has mentioned that it wants to “deepen the feeling of immersion when you play games,” and the new controller reflects this.

 The first change is a switch from the classic “rumble” feature to haptic feedback.
 If you’re not familiar, haptic feedback refers to a specific set of vibrations that make you feel a particular sensation.
 This is in contrast to rumble, which is simply a constant vibration at various strengths.

 For example, you might feel a light tap when your character knocks on the door, but a heavy “slam” when you’re tackled in a football game.
 This provides developers with better ways to make you feel like you’re part of what’s happening in a game.